Cultural Juanjuí

-Club Deportivo Cultural Juanjuí (sometimes referred as Cultural Juanjuí) is a Peruvian football club, playing in the city of Juanjuí, Mariscal Cáceres, San Martín, Peru.
+Club Deportivo Cultural Juanjuí (sometimes referred to as Cultural Juanjuí) is a Peruvian football club, playing in the city of Juanjuí, Mariscal Cáceres, San Martín, Peru.

 History

 The Club Deportivo Cultural Juanjuí was founded on February 2, 1942 by Ricardo López, David Arévalo, Gaspar López, among others.

-In the 1972 Copa Perú, the club classified to the Final Stage, but was eliminated when finished in 5th place.
+In the 1972 Copa Perú, the club qualified to the Final Stage, but was eliminated when it finished in 5th place.

 Currently, the club participates in the Liga Distrital de Juanjuí.